 All participants will be provided with practical examples of what RRI means in real settings and situations.
 Industries members will be made aware of what risks and implications could be associated with their technologies while civil society will better understand technologies and issues that are already part of their daily life.
 For both groups, it will also be an occasion to discuss the general aspects and the state of the art for each innovation topic.

-The different stakeholders groups will reflect together on the vision they have about the future of technology and society.
+The different stakeholders groups will reflect together on the vision they have for the future of technology and society.
 They will then collaborate to create a tool, which will hopefully respond and include diverse needs and expectations.

 The format of the Industrial Dialogues has been developed with help and recommendations from the Advisory Board.
 The RRI Angels make sure that RRI dimensions are included and discussed in an appropriate way.